Resources

 What should I know before making policy payments?

-Whether you choose annual premium payment frequencies, or split your premium into flexible payment amounts, you should pay your premiums on time.
-If you miss a premium payment and it goes past the grace period given in term insurance, then your insurance policy will lapse, and possibly be terminated.
+Whether you choose annual premium payment frequencies or split your premium into flexible payment amounts, you should pay your premiums on time.
+If you miss a premium payment and it goes past the grace period given in term insurance, your insurance policy will lapse and possibly be terminated.

-What is the difference between policy term and premium payment term?
+What is the difference between a policy term and a premium payment term?

 Frequently Asked Questions